gradio-app/gradio/guides/07_streaming/04_conversational-chatbot.md

     cancel.click(lambda: (AppState(stopped=True), gr.Audio(recording=False)), None,
                 [state, input_audio], cancels=[respond, restart])

 if __name__ == "__main__":
     demo.launch()
 ```

+This setup creates a user interface with:
+- An input audio component for recording user messages
+- A chatbot component to display the conversation history
+- An output audio component for the chatbot's responses
+- A button to stop and reset the conversation

+The app streams user audio in 0.5-second chunks, processes it, generates responses, and updates the conversation history accordingly.

 ## Conclusion

-You can adapt the skeleton of this application to fit any conversational chatbot demos.
-You can see the full application running on Hugging Face Spaces here: https://huggingface.co/spaces/gradio/omni-mini
+This guide demonstrates how to build a conversational chatbot application using Gradio and the mini omni model.
+You can adapt this framework to create various audio-based chatbot demos.
+To see the full application in action, visit the Hugging Face Spaces demo: https://huggingface.co/spaces/gradio/omni-mini

+Feel free to experiment with different models, audio processing techniques, or user interface designs to create your own unique conversational AI experiences!